 Meet Suzuki Jimny with portal axles: The ultimate off-road tool on budget

-Meet Suzuki Jimny with portal axles: The ultimate off-road tool on budget2 min read .
-Updated: 03 Nov 2021, 10:07 AM IST
+Meet Suzuki Jimny with portal axles: The ultimate off-road tool on budget

 Avus Auto is planning to produce only 12 examples of the Suzuki Jimny with portal axles.